SAP-samples/teched2023-DT166/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2023 session called Session ID DT166 - Proteect the Intelligent Enterprise with SAP Enterprise Threat Detection.
+This repository contains the material for the SAP TechEd 2023 session called Session ID DT166 - Protect the Intelligent Enterprise with SAP Enterprise Threat Detection.

 ## Overview